Skip To Main Content

 Geometry

-A study of Euclidean Geometry.
-Students sit for the End of Course Test.
+A study of Geometry.
+Students sit for the LEAP Test.

 Geometry – Honors

 In addition to the geometry curriculum, honors geometry requires the students to present at least two class presentations and participate in at least one competition.
 Other supplemental activities, such as ACT/SAT preparation, are expected of the students.
-Students sit for the End of Course Test.
+Students sit for the LEAP Test.

 Gifted Resource (non credit)